On September 23, 1999, one of the greatest human errors examples in modern history made headlines across the world.

 The Path Forward: Limiting Human Error

-Stats and examples about human error are often mind boggling.
-So what can be done to mitigate costly human mistakes?
+Human error examples and stats are often mind boggling.
+So what can be done to mitigate costly human mistakes, and how can we solve for the cost of human errors?

 Verification steps, automation, machine learning, and artificial intelligence are fundamentally improving the accuracy of work products and processes across many sectors.